-The DAFF has continued to open new markets.
-A notable achievement is the Indonesian government's recognition of the competence of South Africa's food safety control measures.
-This comes after a protracted negotiation process between the technical teams of the two countries, which eventually led to the opening of the Indonesian market to South African exporters.
+The DAFF has continued to open new markets in 2014/15.
+A notable achievement in the Indonesian government's recognition of the competence of the department's food safety control measures.
+This comes after a protracted negotiation process between the technical teams of the two countries, which have eventually led to the opening of the Indonesian market to South African exporters.

-The recognition was granted in respect of 15 commodities, including deciduous fruit, citrus, grapes and nuts.
-South African exporters will be allowed to use the port of Jakarta, the port of Tanjung Priok, which is closer to the main Jakarta market, therefore reducing transport costs and preventing quality loss.
+This recognition was granted in respect of 15 exported agricultural commodities including deciduous fruit, citrus fruit, grapes and nuts.
+The South African exporters will be allowed to use the Port of Jarkata, Tanjung Priok Port, which is closer to the main Jarkata market thus reducing transport costs and preventing quality loss.